roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "For the sake of your education, I guess I must," she imperiously answered, and burst out laughing.

   Hollie instinctively knew she could remain in control this time.
-Report_Story #1